State and Local Policy Database

 Renewable Energy Goal

-Goal 1 of Green Action Plan targets an increase in the use of non-greenhouse gas emitting energy resources to 50% of total use by 2020, with renewable energy sources accounting for 33% of the increase.
+Goal 1 of Green Action Plan targets an increase in the use of renewable energy resources to 50% of total use by 2030.
+ACEEE projects Riverside will achieve its renewable energy goal.

 Equity-Driven Community Engagement